Discussion in 'Chemistry' started by thinking, May 3, 2010.

 It is an excellent solvent.

 Close: it's a bad conductor of heat.
+Please Register or Log in to view the hidden image!

 It will transfer heat through better through convection.